rveciana/BasemapTutorial/docs/plotting_data.rst

 * linewidths is the line width of the edge of the hexagons.
 By default is None, so no borders are plot
 * alpha sets the transparency of the layer

+.. note:: Old versions of the library don't supoort hexbin

 .. literalinclude:: ../code_examples/plotting_data/hexbin.py
 	:linenos: